Ahclever2006/bottom_nav_swipe_up/README.md

-//A new Flutter package to show bottom navigation on swipe up and hide it on swipe down.

 <p align="center">
   Bottom Nav Swipe Up is flutter package to show bottom navigation on swipe up and hide it on swipe down.
 </p>